 If given a choice, you want to achieve SOC 2 compliance sooner rather than later.
-If your competitors achieve SOC 2 compliance before you, they are in a better position to earn the trust of customers, the market, and regulators.
+If your competitors gain SOC 2 compliance before you, they are better positioned to earn the trust of customers, the market, and regulators.

-Also, your risk of cyberattacks and data breaches may be increasing by the day.
-To protect your organization and its data, you need strong security practices and controls in place.
-SOC 2 compliance guides you in implementing these controls to resist attacks and breaches effectively.
+Also, your risk of cyberattacks and data breaches may increase daily.
+Therefore, it would help if you had strong security practices and controls to protect your organization and its data.
+SOC 2 compliance guides you in effectively implementing these controls to resist attacks and breaches.

 SOC 2 Compliance Costs